RockefellerArchiveCenter/processing-manual/processing.md

 While ***Arrangement is no longer considered a fundamental principle of archival description*** *([DACS-Statement of Principles](https://saa-ts-dacs.github.io/dacs/04_statement_of_principles.html#original-order-and-arrangement-as-archival-context))*, it remains an important element of our efforts to document and express archival context and it provides practical instruction for creating useful description.

 In so doing **we recognize that arrangement of collections is not static.** Intellectual control may be cyclical or change over time.
-In fact, over their lifespan a given set of records may have been used, arranged, or maintained in multiple different ways.
+In fact, over its lifespan a given set of records may have been used, arranged, or maintained in multiple different ways.
 This is particularly true for digital records or “hybrid” collections (which consist of multiple formats including paper and digital files) that are often created and maintained in different or multiple file structures.

 We must also acknowledge that different cultures or societies live and experience themselves and others in different ways.
 Therefore, they also document their activities or histories in different ways.
 Equitable and inclusive standards and practices to identify and describe agents and events will help to facilitate the recording of the stories and experiences of underrepresented communities.